AbdallahSalah003/AbdallahSalah003/README.md

 </div>
 <h3 align='center'>
 Passionate computer engineering student with a strong interest in competitive programming.
 Aspiring Backend development Nodejs, Java.
 My skill set includes working with databases like SQL, MongoDB, also have low-level programming languages experience C/C++ and Linux.
-Driven to learn, innovate, and excel in the tech industry. <a href="https:/">Coming Soon...</a>.
+Driven to learn, innovate, and excel in the tech industry.
 </h3>